zextras/tech-doc/source/suite/mobile.rst

    synchronize any device that does not support one or more applicable policies.

-..

-   **Tip**

-   By default, MDM is disabled in Zextras Mobile.
+.. hint:: By default, MDM is disabled in Zextras Mobile.
 To enable navigate to Zextras Suite → Mobile → Advanced Settings and check the “Enable Mobile Device Management” option

-.. _enforceable_policies:
+.. _mobile_enforceable_policies:

 Enforceable Policies
 ~~~~~~~~~~~~~~~~~~~~